Data Quality, Streaming Operations, Incident Management

 Tools and Automation

-Effective incident response relies on:
+Effective incident response (2025) relies on modern tooling:

-• Automated alerting: PagerDuty, Opsgenie for on-call escalation
+• Automated alerting: PagerDuty, Opsgenie for on-call escalation with intelligent routing

-• Data quality platforms: Great Expectations and governance tools for validation
+• Great Expectations 1.0+ for Python-based validation

-• Collaboration tools: Slack, Teams for coordination
+• Collaboration tools: Slack, Microsoft Teams for incident coordination

 Automation reduces MTTD and MTTR by enabling instant response to common scenarios.
+For operational best practices, see Kafka Cluster Monitoring and Metrics and DataOps for Streaming.

 Conclusion